Veluthil/Image-Watermarking-App/README.md

 # Image-Watermarking-App
-App that allows to add a custom watermark to the provided image file.
+The app allows to add a custom watermark to the provided image file, then name it and save it to the chosen directory.

 This Python project uses Tkinter, Pillow and Matplotlib libraries to create GUI and all of the features.